 Chlamydia is the most commonly reported sexually transmitted bacterial infection in Minnesota and the United States.
 It is caused by Chlamydia trachomatis, a bacterium that can infect the penis, vagina, cervix, anus, and urethra.
 It can also infect the eyes or lungs of children at the time of birth.
 Chlamydia is curable with antibiotics.

 - STD Facts:

 MDH overview of chlamydia: signs and symptoms, transmission, complications, prevention and treatment.
-(Download PDF versions below, formatted for print)
+(PDF versions are available in English, Spanish, Amharic, Oromo, and Somali.)